Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

 \subsection{Penalized maximum likelihood}

-Even without the latent discrete states, parameter estimation in state-space models is a difficult problem, often plagued by spurious local minima and non-identifiability.
+Even without the latent discrete process, parameter estimation in state-space models is a difficult problem, often plagued by spurious local minima and non-identifiability.
 The addition of discrete states only exacerbates this issue.
-However, for the present application, we have reasonably strong prior information for many of the parameters.
-The three mean parameters $\mu_{\textrm{tempo}}$, $\mu_{\textrm{acc}}$ and $\mu_{\textrm{stress}}$ have sign restrictions in addition to strong information about their magnitude: average tempo should be around the indicated 132 b.p.m., the average amount of acceleration should probably be less than the size of a stress.
-We also have reasonably strong information about the probabilities of transitioning between states: self-transitions should be reasonably likely, long periods of speeding up are less likely than long periods of slowing down which are less likely than long periods in the constant tempo state.
-Because of this information, we use informative priors as penalties on all the parameters we estimate.
-This has the effect of introducing extra curvature to the optimization problem as well as conforming with musical intuition.
-The specific choices are shown in \autoref{tab:priors}.
+However, for the present application, we have reasonable informative prior information for many of the parameters.
+The three mean parameters $\mu_{\textrm{tempo}}$, $\mu_{\textrm{acc}}$ and $\mu_{\textrm{stress}}$ have sign restrictions in addition to reasonable constraints their magnitude: average tempo should be around the indicated 132 b.p.m., the average amount of acceleration should probably be less than the size of a stress.
+We also have can make musically informed choices about the probabilities of transitioning between states: self-transitions should be reasonably likely, long periods of speeding up are less likely than long periods of slowing down which are less likely than long periods in the constant tempo state.